-We walked to central market in the rain and had glasses of wine 5Euros. before heading back to the hotel.
+We then walked to central market in the rain and had glasses of wine 5Euros. before heading back to the hotel.
 There is nothing a love more thank a market in Europe and we have now visited many (hopefully I will do a post on this soon).
 There are lots of places to buy pasta, pizza and much more including sweets, drinks.

 It was really hard exploring the city whilst it was pouring down.
 In the sunshine exploring is easy wandering down side streets and bobbing into shops, the non stop rain makes this difficult.
 Museums are not really our thing and all of the queues are outside in the rain and was off putting as it was freezing.
 Instead we popped our heads into shops and cafe hopped.
 Its certainly one way of eating your way around the city.

 That night we ate somewhere that has been recommended to us by some other guests are our hotel had eaten the night before.
 We did not want the same thing happening the night before, wandering around trying to find somewhere to eat.
 In the lively and crowded environment of the Central Market of San Lorenzo, in the heart of the city of Florence.
 The Tattoria Zà Zà offered some up amazing grub, truffle pasta yet again (as amazing) and wine each 59Euros.